Back to Blog

 Price: From $100/mo for up to 5,000 profiles

 Where it falls short: Starting at $100/mo, significantly more expensive.
-Steep learning curve.
-Transactional email requires separate product.
+Steep learning curve that requires dedicated time to master.
+Transactional email requires separate product with additional pricing.
+The complexity can be overwhelming for solo founders or small teams.

-Best for: Established SaaS with complex customer journeys and resources to manage sophisticated tooling.
+Best for: Established SaaS with complex customer journeys, dedicated marketing resources, and budget to invest in sophisticated tooling.

 5. SendGrid